 In terms of security, DietPi is designed to be highly secure, making it ideal for use in IoT and other connected devices.
 The operating system is regularly updated to ensure that all security vulnerabilities are patched, and users can easily install and configure firewalls and other security features to further protect their devices.

 Last but not least, it has a useful installation procedure able to automatize and simplify first boot settings.

 For this tutorial, I’m going to use my Raspberry PI 3 model A+, but the same procedure will work with any Raspberry PI computer board.

 What We Need

-I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or remove them from the shopping cart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if continue with the project or remove them from the shopping cart.
 So, hardware will be only:

 Step 1: flash OS image to SD card